OXID-eSales/developer_documentation/getting_started/eshop_installation.rst

 OXID eShop installation via Composer
 ====================================

-.. important:: Currently installation process which is described below doesn't work.
-This note will be removed when this way of installing OXID eShop will be finished.

 There are multiple ways to get the OXID eShop source code, one of the simplest is to use Composer.
 You can find details how to install Composer `here <https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx>`_.

 How to install OXID eShop compilation via Composer